 For the last five years, Lilian Wassen has been the LEAD ambassador for Diversey, pioneering within our organization to create more sustainable value by promoting gender equity where both men and women are enabled to contribute their full potential.
 Promoting gender equity is also fully supported by Sinéad Kwant, who has recently renewed the Silver partnership with LEAD and is now a key element of the overall Diversey DE&I strategy.

-As recently appointed new LEAD ambassador for Diversey, I wanted to know how Lilian and Sinéad experienced this transformation towards a more diverse, equal, and inclusive culture and how they dealt with setbacks and work-life balance in their own lives.
-I, therefore, sat down with them and asked a couple of interesting questions.
+We wanted to know how Lilian and Sinéad experienced this transformation to a more diverse, equal, and inclusive culture and how they dealt with setbacks and work-life balance in their own lives.

-From left to right: Marleen Daenen, Sinéad Kwant and Lilian Wassen
+From left to right: Sinéad Kwant and Lilian Wassen

 "Gender equity is high on the agenda within Diversey.
 Can you tell us about the journey of Diversey towards an inclusive company culture?"